UTI ICD-10 Code (N39.0) Accurate 2025 ICD-10-CM Coding Guide

-Having worked with dozens of providers as a medical billing services company, we know firsthand how vital accurate ICD-10 coding is, especially for something as “simple” as a UTI.
-This post focuses on the proper use of the UTI ICD-10 code and provides actionable guidance to help improve reimbursement and documentation.
+Having worked with dozens of providers as a medical billing services company, we know firsthand how vital accurate ICD-10-CM diagnosis coding is, especially for something as “simple” as a urinary tract infection.

 What Is ICD-10 Code N39.0?